Travel guide

 Conclusion

-If your trip crosses two or more of the -stans, a Central Asia pack will spare you the biggest headache of the Silk Road: changing SIM cards at every border.
+If your trip crosses two or more of the -stans, a Central Asia pack will save you the biggest headache of the Silk Road: changing SIM cards at every border.
 Install it at home, activate it upon landing, and forget about it.
-For single-country itineraries, an individual eSIM offers more GB per euro; for everything else, a multi-country pack is the sensible choice.
-Start with PuraSim's Central Asia eSIM and land with your data already working.
+For single-country itineraries, an individual eSIM offers more gigabytes per euro; for everything else, a multi-country pack is the sensible choice.
+Start with PuraSim's 4-country Central Asia eSIM and land with your data already working.
+With over 200 destinations in its catalog and 24/7 support in all languages via email and WhatsApp, if something goes wrong when crossing a border, you'll have someone to contact.

 Marc González Sáez